 Visceral hyperalgesia is a higher sensitivity to the normal activity of organs inside the body.
 A person may notice normal intestinal activities that most people do not feel.
 These feelings may be painful.
 The pain when a person is sick is also stronger.

 It may be felt in the pancreas, intestines, and stomach.

 |Copyright © Nucleus Medical Media, Inc.|

-It is not clear why this sensitivity happens.
+It is not clear why this problem happens.
 It often starts after an infection, illness, or injury.

 The type of pain can differ from person to person.
 It may be dull and achy, sharp, or burning pain.
-The pain may be all the time or come and go.
+The pain may be all the time or it may come and go.

 There is no test.
 It may be suspected when no other cause is found.